Rabbit Keen

-Delbert Allen "Rabbit" Keen (December 10, 1914 – June 4, 1984) was an American professional football back who played two seasons of professional football.
+Delbert Allen "Rabbit" Keen (December 10, 1914 – June 4, 1984) was an American professional football player who was a back for two seasons.
 A native of Oklahoma, he played college football for two years at Connors Agricultural College—now known as Connors State College—before spending two years at Arkansas.
 He was not selected in the 1937 NFL draft, but made the roster of the Philadelphia Eagles and appeared in eight games that year, running for 154 yards and throwing the second-longest pass of the season, an 86-yard touchdown against the Green Bay Packers which was ultimately the only completed pass of his career.
 He split time between the Eagles and the Richmond Arrows of the Dixie League in 1938, and did not play afterwards.

 Early life and education

 Keen was born on December 10, 1914, in Stilwell, Oklahoma.
 He attended grade school in Okmulgee and later attended Wilson Consolidated High School as well as Henryetta High School.
 Following high school, Keen attended Connors Agricultural College in Warner, at which he was a star athlete in football, basketball and track and field, running the quarter mile, hurdles, and for the relay team.
 He was given an award for being the school's best athlete and was the track team captain, leading them to the state junior college championship in consecutive years.
 In 1935, Keen transferred to the University of Arkansas, after two years at Connors.
 Keen was later named to the Connors All-Time football team in 1936.

 Keen saw regular action in his first year at Arkansas and was one of their best receivers, halfbacks, and their "hardest tackler."
 At 5 ft 9 in and 170 pounds, he was described as the "biggest little man" on the squad.
 He had been the leading scorer for the team, as well as one of the leaders in the conference, through November 21, with 30 points off five touchdowns, but was limited afterwards by a shoulder injury.
 He started "practically every game" in 1935 and at the end of the year was awarded his first varsity letter.
 He also earned all-conference honors.

 Keen continued as a top player for Arkansas as a senior in 1936, and at the end of the year, a newspaper reported that "from his halfback post [he] has won more games for the Razorbacks than he can recall."
 Against the Rice University Owls that year, he scored a game-winning 60-yard punt return touchdown.
 He also was a member of the track and field team, captaining it in his last year, and posted a 100-yard dash time of 9.8 seconds as well as a quarter mile in 49 seconds.